Con-of-the-North/wordpress-content/_pages/sponsors-and-vendors.md

 published: true
 post_date: 2018-05-24 15:15:10
 ---
-<h2>Vendor Spaces</h2>
-Vendor Space applications for Con of the North 2019 are not currently available.
+## Vendor Spaces Vendor Space applications for Con of the North 2019 are not currently available.
 Application process is closed.